How to Improve Customer Retention

 - Listen To Feedback

 Actively seek and respond to any feedback from the customer in order to tackle any potential issue and keep improving your service or products.
 You can gather feedback by conducting surveys, reviews, and monitoring brand mentions in social media.
-By analyzing these data, you can identify any issues or possible trend, allowing you to address any concern or be a market leader when the trend peaks.
+By analyzing these data, you can identify any issues promptly, allowing you to address problems and improve products or services accordingly, such as releasing an immediate update to fix the problematic feature.
+You can also identify possible trends, allowing you to be a market leader when the trend peaks.

 - Provide Positive Employee Experience